SS Tobruk: Career

 Convoy QP 14 departed Murmansk on 13 September 1942 and arrived at Loch Ewe on 26 September, having lost four ships to enemy action.
 Tobruk was carrying a cargo of Apatite.
-She departed Murmansk on 8 September bound for Archangelsk, from where she joined the convoy.
+She departed Murmansk on 8 September bound for Arkhangelsk, from where she joined the convoy.
+Tobruk arrived safely, although with leaks due to depth charges.
+Crew members were joking later that the convoy departed on the 13th day of the month, the trip lasted 13 days, and Tobruk had the thirteenth position in the convoy.